ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/themes/index.md

 ## Creating your own theme

-The majority of users select a provided theme and [make customisations using CSS](/customising-design/).
-If you start with a provided theme and then very extensively alter it to make a totally different design, you may encounter a couple of issues:

-1. If the provided theme contains design elements that you don't want, you need to add CSS rules to remove them.
+The majority of users select a provided theme and [make customisations using CSS](/look-and-feel-customisation/).
+If your chosen provided theme has elements that you don't want, you will need to add CSS rules to remove them.
+If your desired look and feel is very different from the provided theme, at some point it becomes easier to start from scratch.
+To do this, you can define your own theme.
-2. Between releases, we may change some of the implementation details of the provided theme in a way that breaks these rules you have added.

-For apps that want a look and feel that is entirely different from our provided themes, you can define your own theme.

 A theme is simply a CSS class name matching the pattern `ag-theme-*`, along with CSS rules that target this class name.